Snecma Atar: Background

 Hermann Oestrich's team in charge of the development of the BMW 003 engine had moved to the town of Stassfurt, near Magdeburg, in February 1945.
 An underground production factory was being set up in a salt mine outside town by C.G.
 Rheinhardt in a desperate attempt to continue engine production in face of the now overwhelming Allied air campaign.
 This mine is well known historically as it was also being used for the storage of uranium compounds as part of the Nazi atomic bomb program.

 The town of Stassfurt surrendered to US forces on 12 April 1945, and Oestrich hid much of the technical data in a local cemetery.
 The next day a ten-man team made up primarily of engineers from Pratt & Whitney arrived, and he handed the data over to them.
 Production restarted for US use while the war ground to a close, and the US forces cleared out the factory while they waited to turn the area over to the Soviets.

 Oestrich had by this time moved to Munich for further interrogation, and from there to England at the request of British engine designer Roy Fedden.
 He had them work on the design of a turboprop engine for a proposed C-54 Skymaster-class four-engine transport.
 While working on this design, Oestrich was secretly approached by French DGER agents with an offer to take up further design of the 003 in France.
 The French forces had found a number of BMW 003 turbojet engines in their occupation zone after the war, and were interested in setting up a production line.
 These discussions had not progressed very far when Oestrich was allowed to return to Munich, only to be brought back to England in late August, then returned to Munich again where the US offered him and a hand-selected team jobs in the US, but without their families.

 Oestrich instead accepted the French invitation, and by September had been set up at the former Dornier factories in Rickenbach in the French Zone, close to the northern border of Switzerland.
 Here they were soon joined by other former BMW engineers, as well as those from a number of other German firms, bringing the team to about 200 members.
-The group was named the Atelier Technique Aéronautique Rickenbach (Rickenbach Aeronautical Technical Workshop in English), or ATAR.
+The group was named the Atelier Technique Aéronautique Rickenbach (Rickenbach Aeronautical Technical Workshop), or ATAR.
 They had re-engineered the 003 design as the ATAR 101 (model R.101) by October, and granted a production contract on the proviso that actual production would be carried out in France.
 In January a further five-year contract was offered to the entire team, including protected wages, provisions for their families, few travel restrictions, and the possibility of French citizenship.
 The contract was signed on 25 April 1946, and the drawings for the ATAR 101 were sent to SNECMA for production.